BiglySoftware/BiglyBT/TRANSLATE.md

 Please note that BiglyBT for Android has its own tranlation project at [BiglyBT-Android Project Page on Crowdin](https://crowdin.com/project/biglybt-android)

-### BiglyBT Internationization Plugin
+### BiglyBT Internationization Plugin (Deprecated)

 Prior to using Crowdin for translation management, we had a BiglyBT plugin to handle translations.
-Install the [Internationalize BiglyBT Plugin](https://plugins.biglybt.com/#i18nAZ) (If it doesn't prompt to launch BiglyBT, you can copy and paste the URL into the search bar of BiglyBT).
+Although it has been deprecated you can still install it - see [the Wiki](https://github.com/BiglySoftware/BiglyBT/wiki/Translating-BiglyBT)

 ### IntelliJ